Cavalry Primary School

 Westwood Primary School

 Westwood Primary School is a very large primary school in the town of March in Cambridgeshire.
 We have approximately 120 pupils in each year group and the school is split over two sites.
 At Westwood, we value a “can do” attitude which inspires and nurtures a love of learning for all.
-We aim to provide an environment which fosters independence and curiosity and develops perseverance and self-belief.
+We aim to provide an environment which fosters independence and values IDEAS - Innovation, Diversity, Experiences, Ambition and Success for all.

-We recognise that we are all unique and the uniqueness should be valued and with this in mind we aim to provide a well of experiences and opportunities through personalising the learning for all to achieve.
 We know the value of a secure learning environment, and ensure that we build trusting relationships so all learners feel safe.
-We truly value the contribution that all stakeholders, pupils, parents, teachers, governors and the wider community make and our aim is that all involved in the school value education and learning as a life-long process.
+Our school rules, 'Ready, Respectful, Safe', underpin all that we do at Westwood.
+We truly value the contribution that all stakeholders, pupils, parents, teachers, community councillors, governors and the wider community make and our aim is that all involved in the school value education and learning as a life-long process.

 Our motto, Learning and Growing Together, defines the journey that Westwood is on.